Questions to Ask a Divorce Attorney Before You Hire One

 Do you offer limited scope arrangements for specific defined tasks?

 If full representation is more than your situation requires, knowing whether the attorney can work that way gives you options.
 Not every attorney offers limited scope, and not every situation calls for it.
 Asking opens the conversation.
-What Is Limited Scope Representation?
+See Limited Scope Representation in Divorce.

 What to listen for: A settlement-first orientation in cases where cooperation is possible; a clear willingness to litigate when the situation requires it.
 Concrete descriptions of their approach rather than sales language.
 An attorney who pushes toward trial in a case that could settle is expensive.
 An attorney who avoids litigation in a case that requires it is dangerous.